denten-books/plain-text/0-intro.md

 soul of its own [...]
 A ghost appears in the network.
 Unanticipated aspects of technological structure endow the creation with an anticipated *telos*" [@winner_autonomous_1978, 280].

+[^ln-spam] For example, in 2004 researchers estimated that spam mail makes up 40%-80% of the total email volume @cournane_analysis_2004.